-Elevating Luxury Living: Advanced Envelope Systems in Hill Terrace House
+Elevating Luxury Living: Advanced Envelope Systems

 XPS Insulation Under Basement Slab

-We started from the ground up, using Extruded Polystyrene (XPS) insulation beneath the basement slab.
+Start from the ground up, using Extruded Polystyrene (XPS) insulation beneath the basement slab.
 This rigid foam insulation provides excellent resistance to moisture and maintains its insulating properties over time.
 By incorporating XPS insulation, we ensure that the basement—a space often prone to coolness and dampness—remains warm and dry, enhancing the home’s overall energy efficiency and comfort.

 Continuous EPS Insulation Around Concrete Walls